RubenSibon/scrum-guide-notes/scrum-guide-notes.md

 My name is Ruben Sibon and I am a web developer who prefers to work in Scrum/Agile teams.

 On February 2, 2018 I received the certification for Professional Scrum Master I with a 96.3% score on the [Scrum.org PSM-I](https://www.scrum.org/professional-scrum-master-i-certification) assesment.

+The course was paid from the education budget that I received from my very friendly employer [Saxum](https://saxum.nl/).